TTK4130/ttk4130.github.io/docs/assignments/assignment-4.rst

 .. hint::
     :class: dropdown

-    You will find Python code templates / examples on Blackboard to help you get started.
-Further hints are provided therein.
-You have to edit `Satellite3DTemplate.py` and `SatelliteDynamics.py` in order for the code to run.
-The entry point of the code is the former file.
+    You will find the Python code template in :ref:`Code handout - Assignment 4 - Satellite` or on Blackboard.
+    It can be downloaded from the website as a Jupyter notebook, further hints are given there.

 .. admonition:: Tasks